 Bobrovsky leads Panthers over Blue Jackets

-Columbus backup Elvis Merzlikins, a 25-year-old rookie who has yet to win an NHL game, made 22 saves.
+Columbus backup Elvis Merzlikins, a 25-year-old rookie who has yet to win an NHL game, made 23 saves.
 Vladislav Gavrikov scored the Blue Jackets' goal.
 Florida, 2-1-0 so far on a franchise-record nine-game homestand, got a big effort from Bobrovsky, who spent the previous seven years in Columbus.
-He signed a seven-year, $70-million deal with the Panthers in July.
+He signed a seven-year, $70 million deal with the Panthers in July.

 Columbus has lost four straight games, the past two losses coming against teams with one of its former stars.
 They lost 3-2 to Artemi Panarin and the New York Rangers on Thursday.
 The Panthers needed just 18 seconds to score the game's first goal as Dadonov redirected Yandle's shot, and the puck went under Merzlikins' pads.